 - How likely are you to be wrong evaluating the business?

 Again, that seems like a lot of questions, but they're fundamentally answerable in a way that other investment strategies aren't.
 You don't have to predict what other investors are thinking in the short term, only that they'll come to realize the stock is currently underpriced for what it is.

 Value Investors Love Great Businesses

-To be a successful value investor, you have to find great companies—successful businesses.
+Successful value investing must find great and successful businesses.
 These businesses bring joy to their customers.
 They make honest profits.
 They manage their debt.
 Year after year they earn solid revenues.
-These are businesses we'd like to own, whether they sell farm equipment or publish newspapers or help people find what they're looking for on the Internet.
+These are businesses anyone would want to own because they produce real money for their owners, whether they sell farm equipment or publish newspapers or help people find what they're looking for on the Internet.

 When you buy shares of these companies, you own a piece of their business.
-Where some people believe in buying and selling shares because other people believe the price of the stock will change in the next hour or day or week, we believe in buying shares because these businesses have demonstrated that they can and will continue to succeed.
+Some people believe in buying and selling shares because other people believe the price of the stock will change in the next hour or day or week.
+Value investors buy shares in businesses which have demonstrated that they can and will continue to succeed.

 Value Investors Know the Value of a Business

 A good business is not enough.
 Any stock worth investing in must be viable for the long haul: not just the next quarter or year, but five, ten, even twenty years.
 Think about Coca-Cola or IBM.
 These businesses continually reinvent themselves to produce new products, find new markets, and dominate their industries.